signekreicere/videojsadx/README.md

   - Initial video title
 - `initialAutoplay:`
   - Autoplay on page load
+- `muted:`
+  - Play with sound on page load (NB!
+If initial autoplay also is turned on, video won't autoplay until users first interaction with page (click) because of global enhancing user experience policy.)
 - `playlist:`
   - Can be removed if no playlist required.
   - Initial video automatically included as the first playlist element